 I guess I wasn’t your ordinary ten-year-old kid, even back then I was into survival.
 I would order Cabelas catalogs and fishing magazines, making sure to circle all the gear that I needed to make my great get away into the wild!

 While I never trekked off into the wilderness at that age, HAM radio allowed me to take all sorts of wild adventures around the world.
 I stayed up until the wee hours of the night, using my Grandfather’s radios to talk to, and listen to people from around the globe.
 It was amazing to be able to pick up the mic and talk to someone on the other side of the world.

 When it comes to Survival Communications, HAM Radio is the way to go.
 It has a number of advantages over CB, GMRS, FRS and other radios.

 Why Become a HAM?

-During Katrina, local officials relied heavily on Hams to coordinate rescues and organize search and rescue missions throughout the effected areas.
-Their ability to communicate when the grid goes down, is one of the major reasons that I advise our readers to look into HAM Radio.
+During almost every major disaster, local officials rely heavily on Hams to coordinate rescues and organize search and rescue missions throughout the effected areas.
+Their ability to communicate when the grid goes down is one of the major reasons I advise our readers to look into Ham Radio.

 Requirements to become a Ham Radio Operator:

 Unlike when I got my license, The FCC’s new licensing requirements have been simplified and now only require you to pass a single 35-question written exam; no Morse code required (although I do advise you learn it, as it has a number of advantages in an emergency situation).